patters-match/bola4/README.md

 [![Bolalela 4 gameplay](images/gameplay.gif "Bolalela 4 gameplay")](https://bunsen.itch.io/bolalela-4-by-beyker-soft)

 Clearly some sorcery is afoot but, as one might expect, the listing doesn't give up its secrets easily.
-Typically entries into the 10Liner competition tend to post an accompanying program explanation, but this game did not have one.
-Until now...
+Typically entries into the 10Liner competition tend to post an accompanying program explanation, but this game did not have one... until now.

 This commented listing can be built by [zmakebas](https://github.com/ohnosec/zmakebas) into a functionally identical Spectrum listing to the original, though no longer a ten-liner.